Regulation of tobacco by the U.S. Food and Drug Administration: Suing the FDA

 Notably, the tobacco companies argued that the increased size of warning labels on cigarette packing and new restrictions on the design of the packaging interfere with their First Amendment rights to communicate with adult consumers.
 In addition, they argued against the ban on publicizing relative risk claims about their products, which would apply to light cigarettes and various forms of smokeless tobacco on First Amendment grounds.

 Judge Joseph H. McKinley, Jr. issued his Opinion of the Court on January 4, 2010.
 In reviewing the arguments of the plaintiffs and defendants, McKinley, Jr. ruled largely, but not completely, in favor of the United States and the FDA.
 Judge McKinley, Jr. ruled that a full ban of graphics and colors on all advertisements and packaging does infringe on the First Amendment rights of tobacco companies to communicate with their adult consumers without reasonably limiting the products’ appeal to youths.
 However, Judge McKinley, Jr. sided with the defendants on all other contested issues.
 He ruled that requiring enlarged warnings on packaging is reasonable because it serves to better alert the public about adverse health effects of smoking.
 He also found that giving the FDA the ability to regulate the use of the relative risk claims did not infringe on the First Amendment rights of the plaintiffs.

+In November 2024, the U.S. Supreme Court declined to review a First Amendment challenge to FDA’s graphic cigarette warning label requirement brought by R.J.
+Reynolds.
+In January 2025, a federal judge in Texas blocked FDA from enforcing its final rule requiring new graphic warning labels on cigarette packages and advertisements while litigation proceeded.
+A federal judge vacated FDA’s 2024 final rule on graphic cigarette warnings in a case brought by Philip Morris USA and convenience-store groups, and the federal government appealed in August 2025.